World Health: Global Perspectives

 Online Learning: Global Health and Beyond

 Goldie collaborated with Tarun Khanna, the Jorge Paulo Lemann Professor at Harvard Business School and the director of Harvard’s South Asia Institute, to create and teach a HarvardX course, Entrepreneurship and Healthcare in Emerging Economies.
 Engaging more than 10,000 students, Goldie and Khanna adopt an interdisciplinary approach to understanding contemporary global health challenges, with an illustrative focus on South Asia.
 They use the lens of health to explore entrepreneurial opportunities, emphasizing that solutions to complex problems require contributions from different sectors and fields of study.
-Listen to an early conversation between Tarun and Sue as they brainstorm about the structure of the course.
+Read about an early conversation between Tarun and Sue as they brainstorm about the structure of the course.

 Current Global Challenges: Prototype module providing an overview of four major clusters of change in the world that present great challenges and opportunities to health.